Expurple/smawg/README.md

 import json

 from smawg import Game
-# If you're dealing with (possibly invalid) user input:
-from smawg import RulesViolation

 # If you want, you can directly construct `assets` as dict or Assets object
 # instead of reading from file.